-5. Peer on Peer abuse/Allegations of abuse made against other children
+5. Peer on Peer abuse/Child on Child abuse/Allegations of abuse made against other children

 The school/college recognises that children may abuse their peers physically, sexually and emotionally; abuse is abuse and this will not be tolerated or passed off as 'banter', 'just having a laugh', 'boys being boys' or 'part of growing up'.
 The setting will take this as seriously as abuse perpetrated by an adult, and address it through the same processes as any safeguarding issue.